Frequently Asked Questions

 At this time, Lending Club Notes purchased through an individual retirement account (IRA) cannot be traded on the Trading Platform.

-In addition, applicants from District of Columbia, Kansas, Maryland, Ohio, Oregon, and Vermont are not eligible to become trading members with FOLIOfn.4.
+In addition, applicants from District of Columbia, Kansas, Maryland, Ohio, and Oregon are not eligible to become trading members with FOLIOfn.4.
 What information is available on each Note?

 The following information is available regarding the Notes:

 - Original loan request containing borrower's credit information at the time of application (such information, other than the borrower's credit score range, is not updated)

 No. The Notes are not "re-graded" over time, so you should not rely on grades assigned to Notes at the time they were issued to assess the current risk of a Note.
 Lending Club makes available additional information such as payment history, collections activities (if any) and evolution of the borrower's credit score.6.
 Who receives accrued interest?

 Interest on the Notes traded through the Trading Platform is paid monthly and buyers receive all accrued interest when a payment is made after a trade.
 As Notes have different payment dates, we recommend both reviewing the loan's payment history and the next payment date and factoring accrued interest in your assessment of the value of a Note.
 Interest accrued since the last payment date is displayed prominently on the Browse Notes page as well as on the corresponding loan's performance page.
 Other factors relevant to assessing the value of a Note are described below in "How much is a Note worth?"7.
 How much is a Note worth?